 Sandra has held the role of Director of the George Paton Gallery, Melbourne University since 2004.

 Melody Ellis is a Research Fellow in the School of Media and Communication at RMIT University.
 She completed her undergraduate studies in fine art at Sydney College of the Arts in 2001, and in 2014 was awarded a PhD in creative writing from RMIT.
-She was a co-founder and director of the artist run initiative Gallery WREN (2001-2005) and has worked for the National Association for the Visual Arts (2004-6), the Biennale of Sydney (2005-2006), the Athens Biennale (2006-7), West Space (2010-11) and un Magazine (2010-12).
-Her interdisciplinary writing practice explores a preoccupation with desire, place, subjectivity, power, philosophy and psychoanalysis.
-She recently finished a book chapter for a forthcoming anthology on The Politics of Ugliness (Routledge, 2018) entitled Writing Ugly, and has begun a new work on the materiality of failure.
+Her interdisciplinary writing practice explores a preoccupation with desire, place, subjectivity, and psychoanalysis—as well as with the intersection between fiction, memoir and criticism.
+She recently finished a book chapter for the forthcoming anthology on The Politics of Ugliness (Palgrave MacMillan, 2018) entitled Writing Ugly, and has begun a new work on the materiality of failure.

 IMAGES| SANDRA BRIDIE, Sandra Bridie Publications 1989-2016.
 Card, paper, cloth, bindings | Sandra Bridie, b.1952.
 Walking Meditation, Santiago, Spain.
 Video still compilation of walking performance, 2015 | Sandra Bridie, b.1955.
 The artist and the writer.
 Photo documentation of performance, 10cm x 15cm.
 Tower Studio, Queens College University of Melbourne, 2002 | Sandra Bridie, b.1949 Obscure, C type photographs, 31cm x 15cm.Temple Studio, 1996.
 Courtesy the artist.